DEGIRO review

 The old Basic vs Custody choice no longer exists for new clients.
 Here is what the current account structure actually looks like.

 Custody accounts are no longer available for new clients.
-DEGIRO discontinued the Custody account option in 2021.
 If you open a DEGIRO account today, you will be on the standard Basic account — the only option available for new sign-ups.
-Existing Custody holders can keep their accounts under the original terms.
+Existing Custody holders keep their accounts under the original terms.

 Basic All new clients

 The only account type available when you open a DEGIRO account today.
-Gives access to stocks, UCITS ETFs, bonds, options, and futures on 50+ exchanges.
-No platform fee, no inactivity charge.
-Securities lending is opt-in and off by default — see below.
+Gives access to stocks, UCITS ETFs and bonds on more than 45 markets across 30 countries, with derivatives requiring an upgraded profile as described alongside.
+No platform or inactivity fee, though transaction fees and currency, connectivity, external product and spread costs may apply.
+Securities lending, where offered, is opt-in and off by default — see below.

 Active Upgrade available

 Unlocks options and leveraged products.
-Requires additional approval and risk acknowledgement.
+Before you can access some product and account types, you may need to take an Appropriateness Test to confirm you have sufficient knowledge and experience.
 Not relevant for a standard long-term ETF investor — stick with the Basic profile unless you specifically need derivatives access.

 Trader / Day Trader Active traders only

-• Securities lending is off by default.
-Your shares will not be lent unless you actively opt in via account settings.
+• Opt-in and off by default.
+Your shares will not be lent unless you sign the Acceptance Form Securities Lending and pass the applicable Appropriateness Test.

 History and detail: DEGIRO Basic vs Custody — what actually changed